learn-co-curriculum/java-mod-4-thread-intro/README.md

 We will adapt the `main` method to create 3 separate threads to execute the `eatTreats` and `takeBath` method calls.
-Each thread has its own stack, which means the methods can execute is a concurrent rather than sequential order.
+Each thread has its own stack, which means the methods can execute concurrently rather than sequential order.

 We will pass a lambda expression as an argument to the `Thread` constructor.